Reasoning Efficiently Through Adaptive Chain-of-Thought Compression: A Self-Optimizing Framework: Experiment

-Compared to TokenSkip, both Self-Trained and Naive BoN achieve more stable outcomes but still fall short of \name.
-On Defect-Detection, their pass@1 remains below 50\%, with compression rates under 30\%.
-While they provide modest improvements over the base model, they cannot match \name's combination of high accuracy and substantial compression.
-This suggests that generic fine-tuning or simple BoN sampling is insufficient for the challenging trade-off between performance and efficiency.
+Other baselines that use fine-tuning methods without explicit compression operations, including Self-Trained and Naive BoN, show more stable behavior but offer limited gains.
+While these approaches achieve moderate improvements over the base model, their compression rates remain relatively low, and their accuracy consistently lags behind \name.
+This suggests that generic fine-tuning or simple sampling strategies are insufficient to address the trade-off between reasoning length and performance.

+Prompting-based methods also achieve a certain degree of CoT length reduction, with an average compression rate of 21.9\% across the three datasets.
+However, this approach comes at a noticeable cost to accuracy, as concise prompt may suppress necessary intermediate reasoning.
+On the coding task (i.e., MathQA-Python), pass@1 drops substantially by 8.1\%.
+These results further reinforce our Empirical Finding~\ref{finding:prompt}.